Graded Lie structure on cohomology of some exact monoidal categories: Equivalence of different definitions of the bracket

 \begin{remark} Some additional signs in definitions appear because of the not very natural construction of the Yoneda product.
 Actually, during the construction of $E\# F$ we use $E[n]$ instead of $E$ and so it would be natural to replace $\phi$ by $(-1)^n\phi$.
 We have not done this because of some classical traditions concerning the definition of the Yoneda product. \end{remark}

 Diagram~(\ref{eqn:diamond}) represents a loop in the extension category $\cExt^{m+n}_\C(\one,\one)$.
-By results of Retakh and Neeman \cite{NeRe,Retakh}, the homotopy classes of such loops are in one-to-one correspondence with $\Ext^{m+n-1}_\C(\one,\one)$.
-By a result of Schwede~\cite{Schwede}, in the case where $\C$ is the category of $A$-bimodules with $\otimes=\otimes_A$, the loop \eqref{eqn:diamond} corresponds up to some sign to the Gerstenhaber bracket $[f,g]$.
+By results of Retakh and Neeman \cite[Theorem 5.2]{NeRe}, \cite[Theorem 1]{Retakh}, the homotopy classes of such loops are in one-to-one correspondence with $\Ext^{m+n-1}_\C(\one,\one)$.
+This was proven by Hermann~\cite{Hermann1} for factorizable exact categories; by our Lemma~\ref{lem:factorizing}, any exact category is factorizing.
+By a result of Schwede~\cite[Theorem 3.1]{Schwede}, in the case where $\C$ is the category of $A$-bimodules with $\otimes=\otimes_A$, the loop \eqref{eqn:diamond} corresponds up to some sign to the Gerstenhaber bracket $[f,g]$.
 We refer to Retakh~\cite{Retakh} and Schwede~\cite{Schwede} for details.
 On the other hand, in an arbitrary monoidal category, Hermann defined the bracket operation using the loop \eqref{eqn:diamond} and the isomorphism $\gamma$ from Corollary \ref{monoRek} (see the text after Lemma~\ref{preim} for the description of $\gamma$).
 Here we adapt Schwede's proof to show that this loop indeed corresponds up to a sign to the cocycle $[f,g]$ defined by the equality \eqref{eqn:bracketdefn}.
 Note that by Lemma~\ref{SchHer}, we may replace $\gamma$ by $\mu$.